chipsneutrino/chips-env/README.md

 event-generation -> event-selection -> detector-simulation -> hit-mapping -> network-training

-This gives us access to the CHIPS software in chips-env as well as the 'production directory' if specified to create/modify files for use in event generation, detector simulation, hit mapping, reconstruction etc...

-The general pipeline we run in CHIPS is...

-We define a production directory structure to store the files created in this flow for each different type of event...
+In order to help us run this flow on many different event types we define a directory structure for each type of event as follows...

 ```
 directory (for every event type)